highonchai/hello-world/README.md

 dear reader,
 A little about me:
-I love chai, play ultimate, love to try new restaurants, like to hike, and play board games. cheers
+I love chai, play ultimate as much as possible, love to try new restaurants, enjoy being outdoors and hiking, and like to play board games. cheers